mit-submit/submit-users-guide/source/starting.rst

    ssh <username>@submit.mit.edu

 You should now be logged into one of our main submit server machines.
-By default you will get several areas automatically created for you:
+By default you will get several areas automatically created for you.
+The starting quotas are 5 GB for the home directory and 50 GB for the work directory.
+If you need more space than the foreseen  please make your case to out help desk at <submit-help@mit.edu>.

 .. code-block:: sh

-   # You will start from home which has 5 GB of space
+   # You will start from home which has a quota of 5 GB of space
    /home/submit/<username>

-   # You will also get a workspace in which to store up to 50 GB of files
+   # You will also get a workspace in which has a qupta of 50 GB of space
    /work/submit/<username>

-If you need more space than the foreseen  please make your case to out help desk at <submit-help@mit.edu>.

 Creating a personal webpage